Rohitkk432/Music-App-React/README.md

 3. Faced many issues with google login and atlast resorted to use React Library for it.
 4. i didnt know in the start of project how to use database , that we have to deploy server and client seperately, that there is even a server side but now i have learnt about it.

+**Shlok Sinha**-<br/>
+1. Learnt about different desgin choices and color schemes, and why these are important
+2. Used JavaScript without the help of any tutorials and found out how helpful it is.
+3. Learnt how to work in a team, the technical skills needed.

 ## How to use?
 1. Login using BITS mail id (as the app is only for students of BITS).